Série noire (2014 TV series)

-Série noire is a Quebec Comedy drama thriller series which was originally broadcast on Radio-Canada and TOU.TV in 2014–2015.
-The series centres on Denis (François Létourneau) and Patrick (Vincent-Guillaume Otis), the writers of a popular but critically reviled crime drama series, La loi de la justice, as they embark on a crime spree following the end of the show's first season in the hope of accumulating the personal experience necessary to make the writing more realistic in the show's second season.
+Série Noire is a Canadian French-language black comedy crime thriller television series created by François Létourneau and Jean-François Rivard which was originally broadcast on ICI Radio-Canada Télé and ICI TOU.TV in 2014–2015, and ran for 22 episodes across 2 seasons.
+The series centers on Denis (Létourneau) and Patrick (Vincent-Guillaume Otis), the writers of a popular but critically reviled crime drama television show, "La loi de la justice" ("The Law of Justice"), as they embark on a real life crime spree following the end of their show's first season in the hope of accumulating the personal experience necessary to make the writing more realistic in its second season.